department-of-veterans-affairs/vets-design-system-documentation/src/_utilities/flexbox.md

 # Flexbox

 <div class="va-introtext" markdown="1">
 The flexbox utilities provide all of the properties for flex containers and some for flex items.
 All are responsive.
 Read about [responsive prefixes](#responsive-prefixes).
+This utility can serve as compliment to the [flexbox grid](../layout/flexbox-grid.html).
 </div>

 Flexbox requires two components,  a *flex container* and *flex items*.
 Any first siblings in a flex container becomes a flex item.
 It is not possible for any of those siblings to not become a flex item.